 The local economy's original driver was coal mining, supplanted in the early 1960s by the forestry industry following the MacMillan Bloedel pulp mill construction (1958).
 Today, the pulp mill injects into the local economy over USD 0,5 million per day.

 Here is hosted the annual Nanaimo Marine Festival, part of which is the bathtub race.
-It starts in Nanaimo harbour downtown, then goes around Entrance Island and continues northwest to Winchelsea Islands to finish in Departure Bay (central Nanaimo).
-Until 1990s, the race alternated - from Vancouver to Nanaimo and from Nanaimo to Vancouver.
+It starts in Nanaimo harbour downtown, then goes around Entrance Island and continues northwest to Winchelsea Islands to finish back in the harbour.
+Until 1990s, the race ran from Nanaimo to Vancouver.

 A signature feature of the city are its layout design with all main streets radiating out from the harbor - like spokes of a wagon wheel.
 A fun fact is that the "Nanaimo Bar" (no-bake cookie bar with custard filling) is a Canadian dessert named after the city.
 The best spot to find the signature dessert is Dinghy Dock Pub.
-Other tourist attractions include Newcastle Island Marine Park, City Quarter (shopping mall), Horne Lake Caves, Harbourfront walkway, Arts district, cannon firing and bagpipes performances (daily at the Bastion).
+Other tourist attractions include Newcastle Island Marine Park, City Quarter (shopping mall), Harbourfront walkway, Arts district, cannon firing and bagpipe performances daily at the Bastion(the last remaining wooden Hudson’s Bay Company bastion in North America).

 Nanaimo cruise terminal